dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

     "Hello, World!") ;; this is also a label

 - The [`button`](https://elkowar.github.io/eww/widgets.html#button) widget.
-  It just executes a command on left, right and middle click.
+  It just executes a command on left, right and middle clicks.

   ```fennel
   (button :onclick "notify-send Left"